 In short, PSA software lets you see how your firm uses its current and future resources, whether that’s time, people, or money.
 A PSA manages your resources by showing you a visual representation of your firm’s projects and processes.
 From there, you can see how making changes to those projects would influence your firm’s bottom line.
 You should know that PSA tools are built to give you more granular control over how your firm operates.
 In fact, for many firms, using PSA software is the first step to becoming more profitable.

 Firms invest in PSA software because it’s a single tool to manage all your processes for time and expense, for billing and invoicing, and for resource management.
 Before PSAs, a firm would need multiple tools for all of those processes, while a PSA can do all of things in one software solution.
 That gives you a lot of insights into what’s happening at your firm.
 Any good PSA will give you business insights, at a glance, into what’s happening in your firm.
 But the best PSA software does much more than that.
 The best PSA tools will show your firm where to make improvements.

-What your firm can expect from PSA software
+What should your firm expect from using a PSA?

-Once your PSA is connected with your billing and invoicing software, you have more control over how you manage project resources, and you can see all the way into the core of what makes your firm work at peak efficiency.
+As soon as your PSA is connected to your accounting software, then you immediately have more control over how your firm manages its resources.
+You can see all the way into the core of what makes your firm work at peak efficiency.
 So your firm should expect a PSA to be your firm’s singular tool for deep insights and managerial control.
-You can even use a PSA to give your clients insight into your firm’s processes, providing them with a great reason to trust your firm, and to build a long-term business relationship.
+You can even use a PSA to give your clients a window into your firm’s processes, providing them with a great reason to trust your firm, and to build a long-term business relationship.

 To see all the features that PSAs have to offer, check out our PSA 101 guide, and start making plans to improve your firm’s profitability.